davidlowryduda/complex_fractal/README.md

 # complex_fractal
 A multi-threaded Python program using Numpy, MatplotLib to explore different types of fractals.

+# Requirements

+Python 3, Numpy library, MatplotLib.
+For Windows you should download and install WinPython which comes with all of this.

 # Usage

 Find this line